 It’s up to you to combine all the conditions into naming the bot or just go with the 80/20 rule and choose the most crucial factor.
 Choosing a name is a crucial step during chatbot development.
 Make sure you choose a name that serves your business use case.

 While it is ok to name your bot with your brand name, it’s always good to highlight what the bot can do.

-Obvious: Fitness Bot
+Obvious: Mental Health Bot

 Boring: [Company Name] Health Bot

-Here’s a name that a Health company (that focuses on mental wellness) came up with that can work – It’s “Woe-bot.”
+Here’s a name that a health company (that focuses on mental wellness) came up with that can work – It’s “Woe-bot.”
 It gives confidence to the user that this bot will address their woes.
 The name “Woe-bot” may not tell the customer that it helps with mental health tips, but it generates curiosity and builds a bot’s character.
 Here’s where the next tip comes into play.

-Humanize chatbot by providing a human name.
-Artificial Intelligence (AI) and Machine Learning chatbots are trained to sound contextual and solve customer problems like a real person.
-Siri, in our iPhones and Alexa in Amazon’s Echo, are examples of human names that bring in the human personality and make them approachable and close friends.
+Human names: Humanize chatbot by providing a human name.
+Artificial Intelligence (AI), NLP, and Machine Learning chatbots are trained to sound contextual and solve customer problems like a real person.
+Siri in our iPhones, and Alexa in Amazon’s Echo, are examples of human names that bring in the human personality and make them approachable and close friends.

-Clever names could be an abbreviation or a symbolic name.
-For example, iRIS could be the name of an optician appointment booking chatbot.
+Symbolic names: Clever names could be an abbreviation or a symbolic name.
+For example, iRIS could be the right name for an optician appointment booking chatbot.
 You Look Good (YLG) – YLG Bot sounds like a clever name for a beauty tips bot.

 Naming a bot involves you thinking about your bot’s personality and how it’s going to represent your business.
 You might want your bot to be witty, intelligent, humorous, or friendly based on your industry and the service that the bot will perform.
 Your chatbot should reflect your brand language.

-For example, woe-bot can start the conversation like “Hi, I am Woe-bot, and I can reduce your mental woes by providing tips on improving your mental health.”
+For example, woe-bot can start the conversation like “Hi, I am Woe-bot, and I can reduce your woes by providing tips on improving your mental health.”